Quchan County

 Quchan County (شهرستان قوچان) is in Razavi Khorasan province, Iran.
 Its capital is the city of Quchan.

 History

-Until 2003, Quchan County had three districts: The Central, Bajgiran, and Faruj Districts, the latter of which was separated from the county in the establishment of Faruj County of North Khorasan province.
+Until 2004, Quchan County had three districts: The Central, Bajgiran, and Faruj Districts, the latter of which was separated from the county in the establishment of Faruj County of North Khorasan province.

-After the 2016 National Census, the villages of Almajeq, Mezerj, and Shahr-e Kohneh were elevated to city status.
+In 2020, Dughayi Rural District was separated from the Central District in the formation of Abkuh District, including the new Bahar Rural District.
+At the same time, Quchan Atiq Rural District was also separated from the Central District to form Quchan Atiq District, including the new Yazdan Rural District.

-In 2019, Dughayi Rural District was separated from the Central District in the formation of Abkuh District, including the new Bahar Rural District.
-Quchan Atiq Rural District was also separated from the Central District to form Quchan Atiq District, including the new Yazdan Rural District.
+In 2021, the villages of Almajeq, Mezerj, and Shahr-e Kohneh were converted to cities.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 179,613 in 45,502 households.
+At the time of the 2006 National Census, the county's population was 179,613 in 45,502 households.
 The following census in 2011 counted 179,714 people in 51,045 households.
 The 2016 census measured the population of the county as 174,495 in 52,851 households.